Prescription Drug Affordability Review Board

-The bill creates the Colorado prescription drug affordability review board (board) as an independent unit of state government and requires the board to perform affordability reviews of prescription drugs and establish upper payment limits for prescription drugs the board determines are unaffordable for Colorado consumers.
+The act creates the Colorado prescription drug affordability review board (board) in the division of insurance (division) in the department of regulatory agencies as an independent unit of state government, requires the board to perform affordability reviews of prescription drugs, and authorizes the board to establish upper payment limits for prescription drugs the board determines are unaffordable for Colorado consumers.
 The board is also required to promulgate rules as necessary for its purposes.

 The board shall determine by rule the methodology for establishing an upper payment limit for a prescription drug.
 An upper payment limit applies to all purchases of and payer reimbursements for the prescription drug dispensed or administered to individuals in the state in person, by mail, or by other means.
 Any savings generated for a health benefit plan as a result of an upper payment limit established by the board must be used by the carrier that issued the health benefit plan to reduce costs to consumers, prioritizing the reduction of out-of-pocket costs for prescription drugs.

-On and after January 1, 2022, the bill prohibits, with certain exceptions, any purchase or payer reimbursement for a prescription drug from exceeding an upper payment limit established by the board for that prescription drug.
+On and after January 1, 2022, the act prohibits, with certain exceptions, any purchase or payer reimbursement for a prescription drug at an amount that exceeds the upper payment limit established by the board for that prescription drug.

 A person aggrieved by a decision of the board may appeal the decision within 60 days.
 The board shall consider the appeal and issue a final decision concerning the appeal within 60 days after the board receives the appeal.
 Final board decisions are subject to judicial review.